duanestorey/elevate-seo/readme.txt

 = What other plugins have you made? =

-I have helped co-create several other extremely popular plugins, include WPtouch and WordTwit.
+I helped co-create several other extremely popular plugins, include WPtouch and WordTwit.
 WPtouch was previously voted the #1 plugin for all of WordPress, and currently has over 11 million downloads.

+= Sounds great - what other features can I expect in the short term? =

+We're doing heavier integration with Google in the next few releases, and will help bring some of that data back into the dashboard for you.
+In addition, Elevate will automatically fix many of the site issues that are routinely encountered.

 = Does Elevate talk to remote servers =

 Yes, in order to make authentication of Google OAuth more user-friendly, Elevate proxies the requests through elevatewp.io and relays the information back to the WordPress plugin.
 Without this, users are forced to authenticate using a more difficult method.
 All information, including the OAuth tokens, are deleted from our servers after a successful token authorization or renewal.
 Users can revoke this authorization at any time via the plugin administration panel, or on Google as well.
 For more information please read the privacy policy at https://elevatewp.io/privacy.html.

-= Sounds great - what other features can I expect in the short term? =

-We're doing heavier integration with Google in the next few releases, and will help bring some of that data back into the dashboard for you.
-In addition, Elevate will automatically fix many of the site issues that are routinely encountered.

 == Installation ==